 From the Sunshine Coast, Kay Kerr is a former journalist and community newspaper editor, and is now a freelance writer.
 Kay was writing her first novel, Please Don’t Hug Me, when she received her autism diagnosis.
 Please Don’t Hug Me was shortlisted for the Australian Book Industry Awards’ Book of the Year for Older Children and was a 2021 CBCA Notable Book for Older Readers.
 Social Queue is her second YA novel.

 Originally from Ballarat, Tobias worked for 10 years as a dancer, performing in musicals such as Mary Poppins, CATS, Singin’ in the Rain and Guys and Dolls.
 In 2019, Tobias edited and published Underdog: #LoveOzYA Short Stories, which featured his first published work, ‘Variation’.
 Tobias is a passionate member of the #LoveOzYA and LGBTQ+ communities, and currently works full time for a major independent publishing company.
 He now lives in Sydney with his husband, Daniel, and their cavoodle, Ollie.

 Dr Jared Thomas

 Dr Jared Thomas is a Nukunu person of the Southern Flinders Ranges, and the South Australian Museum and University of South Australia Research Fellow, Aboriginal and Torres Strait Islander Material Culture and Art.
 His novel Calypso Summer joined the 2015 International Youth Library White Raven list.
 His recent releases include Songs That Sound Like Blood, and the Game Day series, which was written with NBA player and Olympian Patty Mills.
-His new novel, The Shape of My Heart, will be released in April, 2022.
+His new novel, My Spare Heart, will be released in April, 2022.